rgrams/rendercam/README.md

 A lot of Rendercam's functions have optional arguments.
 These are listed in brackets, `[like_this]`.
 For example, most of the camera functions have an optional `[cam_id]` argument.
 You can leave this out and the functions will operate on the current camera.

 ### rendercam.activate_camera(cam_id)
 Activate a different camera.
 If you have multiple cameras, use this to switch between them, otherwise you don't need it.
-Cameras with "Active" will activate themselves on init.
+Cameras with "Active" checked will activate themselves on init.

 _PARAMETERS_
 * __cam_id__ <kbd>hash</kbd> - ID of the camera game object.